 During school events like concerts or games, it is good manners to put ECDs away and not talk or text.
-Additionally, during off-campus field trips, ECDs should be put away and used only for contacting parents.
+Additionally, off-campus field trips, ECDs are not allowed.
+All chaperones will have a phone and a way to contact and be contacted.